TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 This tends to surprise people given our target demographic of native Spanish speakers.
 It surprised me, too.
 I will not be trying Android again any time soon.

 **Don't Be Romantic About How You Make Money**
+(AKA, Google is an Advertising Company)

-I don't remember where I read this, but it's absolutely true.
+I don't remember where I that title, but it's absolutely true.

 Year 1 all revenue came from content I own 100%.

-Year 2, my goal was to grow a library of Spanish eBooks to sell as in-app purchases.
-The hypothesis was that if we could become the #1 place to find Spanish Christian content, it would boost downloads and sales.
+Year 2 my goal was to grow a library of licensed Spanish eBooks to sell as in-app purchases.

+The hypothesis was that if we could become the #1 place to find Spanish Christian content it would boost downloads and sales.

-So I started talking to publishers, and we eventually licensed over 100 books from Harper Collins, LifeWay, Casa Promesa, and other publishers in and outside of the US.
+So I began talking to publishers and we eventually licensed over 100 books from Harper Collins, LifeWay, Casa Promesa, and others in and outside the US.
 Not a huge amount, but enough to try this out.

 The problem is that these licensing deals require a few things:
 1. A royalty that eats into our margins
 2. Attention to get the books ported into our library
-3. Attention to calculate royalties, manage licensing manager relationships, etc.
+3. Attention to calculate and pay royalties, manage licensing manager relationships, etc.

 And for what?
 Our revenue increased this year, but only because we launched a brand new version of our main app.
 With royalties cutting into our previously sky-high margins, I don't think the ebook library hypothesis worked.

 I don't regret trying the experiment, but I got too far away from the real reason we make money: people like our Bible audiobook.

+It sounds great, and people pay extra for audiobooks.
 That's it.

-It sounds great, and people pay extra for audiobooks.
+Don't get romantic about how you make money

 ***Highlights from the year***